desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

-In addition, Signaling Zones SHOULD use NSEC to allow consumers to efficiently discover pending bootstrapping operations by means of zone walking.
+In addition, Signaling Zones SHOULD use NSEC to allow consumers to efficiently discover pending bootstrapping operations by means of zone walking (see (#triggers)).
 This is especially useful for bulk processing after a Child DNS Operator has enabled the protocol.

-To keep the size of the Signaling Zones minimal and zone walking efficient, Child DNS Operators SHOULD remove Signaling Records which are found to have been acted upon.
+To keep the size of the Signaling Zones minimal, Child DNS Operators SHOULD remove Signaling Records which are found to have been acted upon.
 This is particularly important when the Child DNS Operator allows Parental Agents to perform scans of the Signaling Zone, either by allowing zone transfers or by permitting zone walks via NSEC, so that bulk processing remains efficient.

 ## Parental Agent